 Pegvisomant: Analgesics (Opioid) may diminish the therapeutic effect of Pegvisomant.
 Monitor therapy

 Perampanel: May enhance the CNS depressant effect of CNS Depressants.
 Management: Patients taking perampanel with any other drug that has CNS depressant activities should avoid complex and high-risk activities, particularly those such as driving that require alertness and coordination, until they have experience using the combination.
 Consider therapy modification

 Pramipexole: CNS Depressants may enhance the sedative effect of Pramipexole.
 Monitor therapy

 Ramosetron: Analgesics (Opioid) may enhance the constipating effect of Ramosetron.
 Monitor therapy

 ROPINIRole: CNS Depressants may enhance the sedative effect of ROPINIRole.
 Monitor therapy

 Rotigotine: CNS Depressants may enhance the sedative effect of Rotigotine.
 Monitor therapy

 Rufinamide: May enhance the adverse/toxic effect of CNS Depressants.
 Specifically, sleepiness and dizziness may be enhanced.
 Monitor therapy

 Serotonin Modulators: May enhance the adverse/toxic effect of other Serotonin Modulators.
 The development of serotonin syndrome may occur.
 Exceptions: Tedizolid.
-Consider therapy modification
+Monitor therapy

 Sodium Oxybate: May enhance the CNS depressant effect of CNS Depressants.
 Management: Consider alternatives to combined use.
 When combined use is needed, consider minimizing doses of one or more drugs.
 Use of sodium oxybate with alcohol or sedative hypnotics is contraindicated.
 Consider therapy modification